FAQ for Academic Achievement

 What is the Office of Academic Achievement, and what assistance do you offer students?

-The Office of Academic Achievement (OAA) is a learning resource center located on the 8th floor Faculty Suite in the 1422 building.
+The Office of Academic Achievement (OAA) is a learning resource center located on the 7h floor Faculty Suite in the 1430 building.
 OAA is dedicated to preparing students to succeed in the classroom, on exams, and, ultimately, to pass the Bar examination upon graduation.
-The OAA staff, which consists of the Director of the Office of Academic Achievement and the Assistant Director, are available to serve the academic support needs of the AJMLS students and alumni.
+The Assistant Dean and the Director of the Office of Academic Achievement are available to serve the academic support needs of the AJMLS students and alumni.
 Their services are designed to sharpen students’ academic skills such as critical reading, critical thinking, logical reasoning, legal analysis, exam writing, and understanding doctrinal material.
 They also work with students to help set and achieve academic goals.

 Do you offer one-on-one tutoring?

-The OAA Saturday Study Sessions are facilitated study groups.
+The OAA Facilitated Study Sessions are facilitated study groups.
 The facilitators do not teach substantive law, but facilitate and moderate discussion among the student participants based upon hypotheticals the professors provide.
-The OAA Saturday Study Sessions take place on Saturday mornings and are typically two-hours in length.
+The OAA Facilitated Study Sessions take place midway through the semester and are 90 minutes in length.
+The calendar is published on the OAA web page.

 All 1L’s (and Part-Time 2L’s) are invited to participate in the facilitated study groups offered for each doctrinal course.
-These courses include: Contracts, Civil Procedure, Property and Torts.
-The upper-level courses for advanced full-time and part-time students are Constitutional Law and Evidence.
+These courses include: Contracts, Civil Procedure, and Torts.
+The upper-level course for advanced full-time and part-time students is dependent upon Professor interest.
 The Study Groups are organized by substantive area of law and professor, so students engage in thoughtful discussion with their fellow classmates.

 Professors in the covered courses work with an assigned upper-class student who serves as the Study Group Facilitator.
 The professors provide hypothetical questions and direction through the professor’s selected material.
 These Study Groups provide students an opportunity to gain insight into a professor’s expectations.
 The Study Groups also allow students to work collectively to develop and reinforce areas of understanding, as well as to identify gaps in knowledge before the exam.
 Successful students use the discussions from their Study Groups to formulate well-reasoned questions to ask faculty during office hours.